pyth-network/pyth-crosschain/target_chains/sui/README.md

 ### 1. `wormhole::parse_and_verify`

 Call `parse_and_verify` on the batch attestation VAA bytes to obtain a `VAA` hot potato object.
-Note: you will also need to pass in a reference to the Wormhole state and the Sui clock.
   ```Rust
   public fun parse_and_verify(
         wormhole_state: &State,